Chapter 44

 "[11] He replied, "The knowledge of the secrets of the kingdom of heaven has been given to you, but not to them.
 [12] Whoever has will be given more, and he will have an abundance.
 Whoever does not have, even what he has will be taken from him.
 [13] This is why I speak to them in parables: "Though seeing, they do not see; though hearing, they do not hear or understand.
 [14] In them is fulfilled the prophecy of Isaiah: "'You will be ever hearing but never understanding; you will be ever seeing but never perceiving.
 [15] For this people's heart has become calloused; they hardly hear with their ears, and they have closed their eyes.
 Otherwise they might see with their eyes, hear with their ears, understand with their hearts and turn, and I would heal them.'
 [16] But blessed are your eyes because they see, and your ears because they hear.
 [17] For I tell you the truth, many prophets and righteous men longed to see what you see but did not see it, and to hear what you hear but did not hear it."

-When we reflected upon Jesus' response in chapter 43 we found the following two major teachings:
+Within Jesus' response we discovered two major teachings:

 1. The opening of the eyes and ears of Jesus' disciples.

-2. The hardening of the eyes and ears of Israel.
+2. The closing of the eyes and ears of Israel.

-With this review in mind let us now explore the second major lesson within Jesus' response to His disciples.
-This teaching concerns itself with the hardening of the eyes and ears of Israel.
+With this review as background let us now explore the second major teaching which is the closing of the eyes and ears of Israel.

 INTRODUCTION

-We begin by rereading what our Lord and Savior first said to His disciples after they asked Him why He spoke in parables.
-To do this let us go to,
+We begin by rereading what our Lord and Savior said to His disciples after they asked Him why He spoke in parables.
+This time we go to,

 Mark 4:10-12